frrmack/googlesearch/README.md

   * Returns a list of results for a google search.
 Google API determines how many results are returned, current default is 4.
-A result is a dictionary (json) with the following fields:
+A result is a dictionary with the following fields:
 cacheUrl
 content
 title